SBCURLEY/pands-project/README.md

 # 1. Introduction

-This repository contains my submission for the Programming and Scripting Project 2024 class project for the Programming and Scripting Module at ATU Galway as part of the Higher Diploma in Science in Data Analytics.
+This repository contains my project submission for the Programming and Scripting Module at ATU Galway as part of the Higher Diploma in Science in Data Analytics.
 The goal of this project is to research the Iris data set and write documentation and code in Python to investigate it.

 The Iris Dataset is renowned in the field of machine learning and statistics and is used for exploratory data analysis.
 The data set known as Fisher’s Iris data is a multivariate data set used and made famous by the British statistician and biologist [Ronald Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher) in his 1936 paper "The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis".